xmonader/info_foundation/docs/collaboration/values/kristof_build_a_better_world_values_collaboration.md

 - if they become better in whatever they do you will be more successful/happy too.

-# how are we doing?
+# Personal Note.
+How are we doing?
+2019

-The first version of this document has been written in Q2 2017.
+This document has been written early 2017.
 Since then quite some friends have read this document and the response was quite positive.
-Apart from my bad English of course (-:
+Update now in 2019:

 To like and agree with these values is the easy part, to live up to these values is super hard.

 Every day it's my own fight not to be scared and keep on pushing what I believe to be the right set of values.
-Every day again people push back, often it's my own fault because I was/am unable to properly explain why we are being so stubborn (-:

 The most heard argument is that other companies/people do it differently.